 He also placed needles under Sheldon’s fingernails.

-When workmen were scheduled to come to Berdella’s house, he decided to suffocate Sheldon and dissected his corpse before disposing of it.
+When workmen were scheduled to come to Bob Berdella’s house, he decided to suffocate Sheldon and dissect his corpse before disposing of it.

 Wallace died after a few days of this unrelenting torture, and his body was also dismembered and disposed of.